shinobi5/skeletor/README.md

 ## Routing

-The simplest way to get started with using the [router-component](https://github.com/mkay581/router-component) is to include it via a script tag and then use it with web components for the routed views/pages.
+The simplest way to get started using the [router-component](https://github.com/mkay581/router-component) is to include it via a script tag and then use it with web components for the routed views/pages.

 ```html
 <head>